Due to the coronavirus pandemic, we are not holding an in-person Gathering in 2020.

 Provide unprogrammed time for participants to develop connections, leisure, voluntary activities, and attend to self-care needs.

-Provide a safe space for each participant to discover and express themselves truly and freely.
+Provide a brave space for each participant to discover and express themselves truly and freely.

 For many participants, workshops are the heart of their Gathering experience.
 Some workshops are designed specifically for high schoolers or high schoolers and young adults.
-Intergenerational workshops will be have an attendance of about half younger people (young adults and high schoolers) and half older adults.
-You are also welcome to register for the "Open to All" workshops.
-If you wish to register for an "Adult Only" workshop, send a request to the workshop leader via the Gathering staff.
-Consider your workshop selections carefully, as program participants must attend their assigned workshop throughout the Gathering.
-Notice that there is a detailed description for each workshop.
+Intergenerational workshops have an attendance of about half younger people (young adults and high schoolers) and half older adults.